SimonDele/Enlighten-DarkWeb-Markets-with-Data-Mining/README.md

 #  Data Mining - Dark Web Market

-This repository contains all the R code for the internship we made at UEL.
+This repository contains all the R-code and the Report that we made during our internship at the University of East London.

 The aim of this project was to perform statistical analyses on a data set.